RadhaPriyanka33/spotify-api-end-to-end-etl-pipeline-data-engineering-project/README.md

 The pipeline is built using a combination of popular technologies, including Python, AWS Lambda, and AWS Glue.
 We have also used AWS S3 as a storage solution to store the transformed data.

+### About Dataset/API
+This project dataset is the information about artists, albums, and songs of Top Songs - Global featured chart on Spotify.

+This API provides a wide range of functionalities like retrieving data about music artists, albums and songs, searching for spotify content, etc. - [Spotify API](https://developer.spotify.com/documentation/web-api)

 ### Services Used
 1. **S3 (Simple Storage Service):** Amazon S3 is a highly scalable object storage service that can store and retrieve any amount of data from anywhere on the web.
 It is commonly used to store and distribute large media files, data backups, and static website files.
 2. **AWS Lambda:** AWS Lambda is a serverless computing service that lets you run your code without managing servers.
 You can use Lambda to run code in response to events like changes in S3, DynamoDB, or other AWS serives.